RBRTV

 Halo 2 launches with the biggest entertainment opening in history.
 Lines around the block.
 Midnight mayhem.
 The gaming industry will never be the same.
 Neither will Bungie.

-"We didn't set out to save Microsoft or launch a console or become the biggest game in the world.
+"We didn't set out to save Microsoft.
+We couldn't even save our own hard drives.
 We just wanted to make something cool."

 — the spirit of bungie, 1999–2004